ECU-Sensing/stemx/Hackathon/SOFTWARE.md

 ![CIEI](../images/ciei.jpg)
 # Software Installation and Setup:

-## Shim Main Driving Code Installation:
+## LoRa Main Driving Code Installation:

 Before starting the installation and setup, make sure you are logged into your Raspberry Pi.
 The driving code for the Hack-A-Thon will already be located in a folder labeled with your team name.